Recent quantum runtime (dis)advantages: Quantum advantage in algorithm runtime

-For digital quantum computers, one can distinguish computation stages analogous to those discussed for quantum annealers.
-The first stage is preprocessing, which involves translating a quantum circuit into the topology and native gate set of a chosen device, a process known as transpilation.
-The transpiled circuit is then executed multiple times (shots), with consecutive runs separated by readout and thermalization.
-A proper definition of runtime for digital quantum computers should therefore account for all these processes.
-This perspective was also advocated in~\cite{koch2025quantumoptimizationbenchmarklibrary}, which describes a procedure for measuring their durations on IBM devices.
+For digital quantum computers, one can identify computation stages analogous to those discussed for quantum annealers.
+The initial stage involves preprocessing, in which a quantum circuit is translated into the topology and native gate set of a given device through transpilation.
+The transpiled circuit is then executed multiple times (shots), with consecutive runs separated by readout and thermalization steps.
+A comprehensive definition of runtime for digital quantum devices should therefore include all of these processes.
+This perspective is also adopted in Ref.~\cite{koch2025quantumoptimizationbenchmarklibrary}, which outlines procedures for measuring these contributions on IBM quantum devices.

-With this definition of quantum runtime, we revisit the results of Ref.~\cite{ChandaranaKipuAdvantage}.
-Their digitized counter-diabatic quantum optimization algorithm was reported to exhibit a runtime advantage over Simulated Annealing (SA~\cite{SA}) and IBM’s proprietary CPLEX solver~\cite{CPLEX} for a class of Higher-Order Unconstrained Binary Optimization (HUBO) problems.
-These are probles whose cost function includes multi-variable terms of order $N=3$, thereby generalizing the Ising model of Eq.~\eqref{eq:ising_model},
+Using this definition of runtime, we revisit the results of Ref.~\cite{ChandaranaKipuAdvantage}.
+In that work, a digitized counter-diabatic quantum optimization algorithm was reported to achieve a runtime advantage over Simulated Annealing (SA~\cite{SA}) and IBM’s proprietary CPLEX solver~\cite{CPLEX} for a class of Higher-Order Unconstrained Binary Optimization (HUBO) problems.
+These problems involve cost functions with multi-variable terms of order $N=3$, generalizing the Ising model in Eq.~\eqref{eq:ising_model},

-The choice of these two particular classical references is discussed in Sec.~\ref{sec:classicalReference}.
-Here, we focus solely on the employed definition of runtime, as well as its measurement.
-The algorithm considered in~\cite{ChandaranaKipuAdvantage} is a hybrid quantum-classical algorithm consisting of two runs of SA and a~single run of the quantum routine.
-This methods begins with a single run of SA providing an initial guess for quantum routine.
-The state produced by the quantum routine is then fed into a second run of SA, which aims to mitigate possible readout errors.
+The choice of classical reference algorithms is discussed in Sec.~\ref{sec:classicalReference}.
+Here, we focus specifically on the definition and measurement of runtime.
+The algorithm in Ref.~\cite{ChandaranaKipuAdvantage} is a hybrid quantum–classical procedure consisting of two runs of SA and a single execution of the quantum routine.
+The first SA run provides an initial guess for the quantum step, and the output of the quantum routine is subsequently refined using a second SA run to mitigate potential readout errors.